jamesbontempo/node-dataset/README.md

 # node-dataset

 `node-dataset` is a Node.js module for working with data sets created in code, loaded from files, or retrieved from a database.
 Its design is largely inspired by work with SQL databases, and its development was motivated by a desire to be able to manipulate data within a JavaScript application using similar features and functions, including the ability to join multiple sets of data together.
-It aims to provide an easy way to retrieve data of multiple types from multiple sources, and work with all of that data together in a single, unified manner.
+It aims to provide an easy way to retrieve data of multiple types from multiple sources, and work with all of that data in a unified manner.

 ## Table of contents
 - [Introduction](#introduction)